 How much do we need?

 The Public Domain Review is a relatively inexpensive project to run.
 We have worked out that a very base minimum of $30,000 a year is needed to keep things ticking over in a semi-healthy manner.
-At the moment we are only bringing in just over two-thirds of this.
+As of January 2016, we are very very close to this, around 85%.
 We are aiming to get up to this base minimum as quickly as we can and, if possible, rise past this to reach an ideal of $50,000 a year.
 Such an amount would enable all kinds of wonderful things to happen, including being able to create a community of paid contributors.

 |Income (as of September 2016)||Income compared to ideal goal (as of September 2016)|